Experienced Ohio Animal Law and Animal Welfare Attorneys

 Holland & Muirden attorneys act as appointed prosecutors for animal cruelty cases.
 Our firm also drafts animal-related legislation and practices Animal Law for private individuals, nonprofits, and businesses in both criminal and civil cases.
 We have vast experience in this field ranging from veterinary malpractice claims to dangerous dog designations.
 Our office is located in Ohio, but our attorneys have acted as consultants and co-counsel nationwide–and even internationally!

 In 1991, more than 130 dogs were seized from a puppy mill by a local humane society.
 The animals were suffering from living in filthy conditions, inadequate shelter, and lack of proper veterinary care.
 Attorney Jeff Holland helped to prosecute that case and secure a conviction.

 Since that time, Holland & Muirden has grown into one of the most experienced animal law firms in the state, prosecuting thousands of animal cruelty cases in dozens of courts all over the State of Ohio; from Cleveland to Dayton, from Steubenville to Toledo, and many communities in between.

-Our attorneys have successfully prosecuted and convicted animal cruelty cases of all kinds, championing new legislature and achieving ground-breaking verdicts that help shape the way animals are treated under Ohio law.
+Our attorneys have successfully prosecuted animal cruelty cases of all kinds, championing new legislature and achieving ground-breaking verdicts that help shape the way animals are treated under Ohio law.

 Animal Cruelty Training and Humane Education

-Jeff Holland serves as an Adjunct Professor at Case Western University School of Law, where he teaches a class on Animal Law.
+Our attorneys also serve as Adjunct Professors at Case Western University School of Law and Cleveland-Marshall College of Law, where they teach classes on Animal Law.